Duel Masters: English version

-Only the first Japanese season was localized for the North American market.
-Duel Masters Sacred Lands was created specifically for American broadcast and is not based on any storyline from the manga series.
-The series was produced by Hasbro Studios and Elastic Media Corporation and premiered on Cartoon Network on March 26, 2005.
-Episodes of the English version are currently available for streaming on Tubi TV.

-Duel Masters Charge was eventually produced for the American market as "Duel Masters 2.0", although only the 1st half was aired.
+A second batch of 26 episodes was produced by Hasbro Studios and Elastic Media Corporation and premiered on Cartoon Network on March 26, 2005.
+Despite being aired some months later, these episodes were considered part of the first season and featured an original storyline not adapted from the manga.
+While the original animation studio and staff remained the same as the first season, these episodes were never broadcast or acknowledged in Japan.

+Duel Masters 2.0 was later produced by Hasbro and Howling Cat Studios.
+It was adapted from the first half of Duel Masters Charge, compressing 26 episodes into 13.
+The final three episodes were scheduled but never aired.

+Episodes of the English version are currently available for streaming on The Roku Channel, Tubi TV and Amazon Prime.

+Original English-language episodes

+Also known as season 1.5.
+These episodes were not broadcast in Japan.

-Sacred Lands episodes
+2.0 episodes

 Video games

 Takara, Atari, and Kids Station each produced their own Duel Masters video games.
 The games by Takara and Kids Station were only released in Japan while Atari's were only released in North America and Europe.
 Some of Takara's games were published by Atlus.

 Reception

 Along with The Magic of Chocolate, Duel Masters won the 66th Shogakukan Manga Award for Best Children's Manga in 2021.